 The table below (and the map on the following page) outlines the opinion of probable cost in current dollars for construction of the recommended Preferred CCLT Alignment through Middletown and Portland.
 Additional detail can be found in the Appendix.
+The cost estimates are meant to provide RiverCOG with a base construction cost that can inform their decisions about future funding and budgeting.
+Additional concept development and design will need to be completed to refine these cost estimates.

 The total opinion of probable cost for this project is just under \$23 million (in 2024 dollars), including contingency costs.
 This equates to roughly \$2 million per mile.
 The estimate assumes the following:

-- With the exception of boardwalks and potentially discrete segments adjacent to environmentally sensitive areas (TBD), off-road segments of the trail are assumed to be a paved surface - No additional surface treatment to segments that run along existing multi-use paths, with the exception of the sidepath along Smith Street which needs repair. - Costs do not include three additional routes shown on the recommendations map: 1) potential spur trail along Swamp Brook, 2) the sidepath along Newfield Street (south of the power line corridor), or 3) the City's proposed Riverfront Trails southeast of downtown Middletown - Road crossings will include a striped crosswalk, trail crossing signage, and in most cases, installation of rectangular rapid flashing beacons (RRFBs) or a pedestrian hybrid beacon (aka a HAWK signal) - Estimates for each segment include 25% for incidentals such as construction administration, 25% contingency costs, and one year of 5% annual inflation
+- With the exception of boardwalks and potentially discrete segments adjacent to environmentally sensitive areas (TBD), off-road segments of the trail are assumed to be a paved surface - No additional surface treatment to segments that run along existing multi-use paths, with the exception of the sidepath along Smith Street which needs repair. - Costs do not include three additional routes shown on the recommendations map: 1) potential spur trail along Swamp Brook, 2) the sidepath along Newfield Street (south of the power line corridor), or 3) the City's proposed Riverfront Trails southeast of downtown Middletown. - Road crossings will include a striped crosswalk, trail crossing signage, and in most cases, installation of rectangular rapid flashing beacons (RRFBs) or a pedestrian hybrid beacon (aka a HAWK signal). - Estimates are not based on detailed material quantities which would be developed during the project design phase. - Estimates for each segment include 25% for incidentals such as construction administration, 25% contingency costs, and one year of 5% annual inflation.